Nitin-GH/Lenovo-TB-8504X/README.md

 Step 4: Install ADB and Fastboot Tools on Your PC\
 1.Download and install Android SDK Platform Tools from the official Android developer website.\
 https://developer.android.com/tools/releases/platform-tools \
-2.Extract and install the tools on your PC.
+2.Extract and install the tools on your PC.\
+3.Go into the extracted folder and press leftShift then Right click and open termnial

 Step 5: Connect the Device to PC\
 1.Use a USB cable to connect your Lenovo TB8504X to the computer.\